Unkn0wn-cs/Outcasts/README.md

 ## Introduction

-V0.1: For this first prototype we designed a simple robot that simply circles the track in patter like way for 3 loops.
+v0.1: For this first prototype we designed a simple robot that simply circles the track in patter like way for 3 loops.
 We did not implement any sensors on the first version due to the instability that these had prior to the first competition.
 We used a motor drive to move the car forth, this motor is located under the chasis.
 We used a standard servo to steer the car with a 3d printed steering structure.

+v0.2: This time arround we implemented ultrasonic sensors to ensure the robot turns the edges correctly, we used a simple condition that checks wether or not there's a wall to the side of the sensor, if the output is negative the robot will turn.
+The robot is too fast and the sensors have trouble recongnizing walls.